Light pen

 Photo of the Hypertext Editing System (HES) console in use at Brown University, circa October 1969.
 The photo shows HES on an IBM 2250 Mod 4 display station, including lightpen and programmed function keyboard, channel coupled to Brown's IBM 360 mainframe.

-A light pen is a computer input device in the form of a light-sensitive wand used in conjunction with a computer's cathode-ray tube (CRT) display.
+A light pen is a computer input device in the form of a light-sensitive wand used in conjunction with a cathode-ray tube (CRT) display.